keolo/keolo-com/content/projects/joyo.md

 ## Ready to accelerate?

-A Fractional CTO gives you enterprise-level execution without the overhead.
+A Fractional CTO gives you enterprise-level strategy and execution without the overhead.
 Ship faster, build responsibly, and engage your customers.

 🗺️ **<a href="https://calendar.app.google/rVk4MYXfZTu6VHdP9" target="_blank" rel="noopener noreferrer">Book a complementary 30-min call</a>** to discuss your roadmap.